tempesta-tech/tempesta/tempesta_fw/t/functional/README.md

 values to obtain results quickly add large for more heavy stress tests.
 Default is `10` seconds.

-`ARP`.
-Sometimes it is useful to reduce Linux network stack load and load TempestaFW internals more, e.g. for performance or stress tests.
-That can be achieved by populating ARP/Neighbour tables on each host.
-In that case all hosts except one running testing framework must be in one subnet.
-See fully distributed configuration.
-Possible options: `True` or `False`.
-Default is `False`.

 This group of options can be overridden by command line options, for more information run tests with `-h` key.
 ```sh